ibm-cloud-docs/containers/cs_ingress.md

 - The {{site.data.keyword.containerlong_notm}} Ingress image is built on a custom implementation of the NGINX Ingress controller.
 - The Kubernetes Ingress image is built on the community Kubernetes project's implementation of the NGINX Ingress controller.

 The latest three versions of each image type are supported for ALBs.
 When you create a new ALB, enable an ALB that was previously disabled, or manually update an ALB, you can specify an image version for your ALB in the `--version` flag.
+To specify a version other than the default, you must first disable automatic updates by running the `ibmcloud ks ingress alb autoupdate disable` command.
+If you omit this flag, the ALB runs the default version of the Kubernetes Ingress image type.

 To list the currently supported versions for each type of image, run the following command:
 ```
 ibmcloud ks ingress alb versions
 ```